QUESTION 1. (Actually a whole series of related questions)

 wide choice of standard LNBs cannot be fitted.

-The best solution is a standard dish like the Triax TD 54 or TD 64.
-The 54 will be fine for all areas
+The best solution is a standard dish like the Triax TD 54, TD 64 or clear 60cm.
+The 54 will be fine

-in the UK except the north of Scotland where the 64 is a better bet.
+for all areas in the UK except Scotland where the 64 is a better bet.

 Another excellent solution is the clear transparent 60cm dish